Paralympics: Bhagat enter semifinals; Suhas, Krishna and Tarun also win, mixed day for Kohli | Sports-Games

 Parmar, who competes in SL3 class, was no match for China's Cheng Hefang, losing 8-21 2-21 in 18 minutes in a women's singles group D match at the Yoyogi national stadium here.

+Parmar gave a better account of herself in her next match against Katrin Seibert but the German managed to grind out a 21-23 21-19 15-21 win to shut the doors on the Indian.

-Suhas, who had qualified after the game's governing body BWF granted bipartite quotas to India, said he is looking forward to his match against top seed and title favorite Mazur on Friday.
+Suhas, who had qualified after the game's governing body BWF granted bipartite quotas to India, said he is looking forward to his match against top seed and title favourite Mazur on Friday.

 ''We have gone head-to-head on the circuit running up to the Paralympics and I have lost some and won some against him.
 It will be a good challenge,'' he said.